See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 " I'm still (sad, shaken, upset) by the tragedy that happened on campus on Thursday.
 I'm glad to be with all of you again.
 How are each of you (feeling, doing, coping) with this?"

 Give the students 30 seconds to a minute to say something.
 They may need a little time to get the courage to speak.
 If students do not speak, remind them of your office hours, your e-mail address, and/or your willingness to meet one-on-one.
 Emphasize that talking about the trauma is a good and healing thing to do.
 If you share some of your feelings, it will encourage them to talk.
 The minor loss of instructional time will be insignificant because if they are having serious emotional reactions their learning will be compromised.

-It is also important to let them know that when events like this occur; Counseling and Disability Services makes special arrangements to provide support to students who are affected by the situation.
+It is also important to let them know that when events like this occur; Center for Behavioral Health and Accessibility makes special arrangements to provide support to students who are affected by the situation.
 If they would like help or support, they should contact that CDS as soon as possible at 573-986-6191, Dearmont Hall, B1.